religiosa1/init-docker-db/README.md

-  -p, --password         user's password                                [string] -P, --port             TCP port to which database will be mapped to   [number] -T, --tag              docker tag to use with the container           [string] -n, --non-interactive  exit, if some of the required params are missing
+  -p, --password         user's password                                [string] -P, --port             TCP port to which database will be mapped to   [number] -T, --tag              docker tag to use with the container           [string] -n, --non-interactive  exit if any required parameters are missing   [boolean] -D, --dry              dry run, printing docker command to stdout, without
-                                                                       [boolean]
-  -D, --dry              dry run, printing docker command to stdout, without
                          actually running it                           [boolean] -v, --verbose          Run with verbose logging                      [boolean]